dev11062004/dev11062004/README.md

-# 👨‍💻 **D.D.** - Data Analyst  | Machine Learning Enthusiast
+# 👨‍💻 **D.D.** - Data Analyst  | Data Science Enthusiast

 Welcome to my GitHub profile!
-I'm a passionate **Python Developer** with a strong focus on **Machine Learning**.
+I'm a passionate **Data Analyst** with a strong focus on **Machine Learning**.
 I love solving real-world problems with code, automating tasks, and creating intelligent systems that learn from data.

 ---